racersparadise/rp-base-docs/docs/rp_client.md

 -- `duration` - ms
 -- Not implemented

-## Util
-- `RP.Util.RoundFloat(number, precision)` - Rounds a number to the specified number of digits after the floating point
-- `RP.Util.RandomString(length)` - Generates a random string with specified length
-- `RP.Util.GroupDigits(number)` - Formats a number with commas
-- `RP.Util.GetDistance(pos1, pos2, useZ)` - Gets distance between coords
--- `useZ` - Wether to use Z (height) or not, if set to false or not provided, it will check in a cylinder rather than a sphere
--- Probably slow, use direct calculations
-- `RP.Util.Trim(string)` - Trims whitespace from a string

-## Log
-- `RP.Log.info(...)` - Logs an info message
-- `RP.Log.warning(...)` - Logs a warning message
-- `RP.Log.error(...)` - Logs an error message
-- `RP.Log.debug(...)` - Logs a debug message
--- Only shows if debug is true
-- `RP.Log.custom(...)` - Logs a custom message
--- Prints "[resource_name] ...`

 ## Blips
 - `RP.Blips.SetBlipInfoTitle(blip, title, rockstarVerified)` - Sets the blip's title and rockstar icon
 - `RP.Blips.SetBlipInfoImage(blip, dict, texture)` - Sets the blip's image